dubeyanant/MScCS/Advanced Operating System/README.md

 These are my notes from the book: **The Design of the UNIX Operating System** by **Maurice J. Bach**. - Originally forked from [suvratapte/Maurice-Bach-Notes](https://github.com/suvratapte/Maurice-Bach-Notes).

-Taught by NAME_HERE of MIT WPU MSc CS department.
+Taught by Mohammad Idrees Bhat of MIT WPU MSc CS department.

 ## Contents